Skip to content

 Defining Your Software Requirements

-• Defining the key features and functionalities you need.
+• Defining the key features and functionalities you actually use every day.

-Key Insight: Clearly defining your software requirements is the foundation for making the right build vs buy decision.
-A well-defined scope prevents scope creep and ensures you get the solution you need.
+Key insight: Clearly defining your requirements is the foundation for everything that follows.
+A tight scope prevents scope creep and ensures you get what you actually need, not what you think you might need someday.

 Build vs Buy: A Detailed Comparison